VOL. IV - APPENDIX C

 • Elizabeth Ann Dean.
 Baptised 13 January 1856 in Biddenden.
 In 1871 Elizabeth was living with her widowed grandfather, William Dean in Biddenden where William, 71 was farming 105 acres.
 Elizabeth Ann Dean of 5 Stanley Road.
 Sidcup, Kent, spinster, died on 24 May 1906.
 Probate was granted to Augusta Dean, spinster.
 Was this "our" Elizabeth?

 In 1861 James and Charlotte were living at Durrant Green, High Halden.
 James was 26 and his wife 24 years old.
 Daughter Elizabeth Ann, now 5 is listed Elizabeth A Honeysett.
 Also at address was Elizabeth Dean, farmers daughter, also 24, who was visiting, presumably one of Charlotte's relatives.
 Charlotte Honeysett died and was buried on 22 August 1866 at Biddenden.
 In 1871 James, aged 37, was a poultry dealer living on his own in Headcorn, Kent.
 It is not clear what happened to James after 1871?
+He may have died in 1897.

 • Alice Mercy Honeysett.
-Born 1879, Alice never married and died on 30 October 1935 aged 56 years.
+Born 1879, Alice never married, she lived with her mother until her death in 1930 and died five years later, on 30 October 1935 aged 56 years.

 Elizabeth Honeysett died on 21 February 1930.
 They were buried in Jireh Baptist Chapelyard, Tenterden.